 Private Student Loans are offered by many lending institutions and are designed to help fund educational expenses not met by other means.
 Private Student Loans are credit based and consist of varying interest rates depending on the lender.
 As standard practice, Private Student Loans should only be considered after a student exhausts all Federal Loan program funding eligibility.

 Radford University students use a variety of lending institutions to obtain additional funding.
 For the sake a parity, we do not provide lender recommendations.
-More information about lender Private Student Loan programs, is found on the Private Loan Lenders List.
-If your preferred lender is not on the list, please contact our office.
-This will enable us to obtain information needed to certify your loan.
+More information about lender Private Student Loan programs, is found on the private student loan information page.